 Rice is a staple food in many countries and cultures around the world.
 Rice is the seed of the grass species Oryza sativa or Oryza glaberrima, and is one of the most important agricultural crops in the world besides corn and sugarcane.
 Wild rice most often refers to a mixture of rice grains native to North America and China which are closely related to the two main species of rice but are actually considered a grain.

 Oryza Sativa the most commonly grown variety, is also known as English rice and was first domesticated in Asia.
 It has two sub-species, a short grain species known as japonica rice, and a long grain species, known as indica rice.
-Of course in these two sub-species, there is a multitude of different varieties being grow.
+Of course in these two sub-species, there is a multitude of different varieties being grown.

 Basmati rice belongs to the later family, (long grain or indica rice) and has been grown in the Indian sub-continent for centuries.
-An important part of Persian and Middle Eastern Cuisine, Basmati rice is delicate, slightly nutty in flavor and very easy to cook at home making it an excellent rice for beginner cooks to master!
+An important part of Persian and Middle Eastern Cuisine, Basmati rice is delicate, slightly nutty in flavor, and very easy to cook at home making it an excellent rice for beginner cooks to master!

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.